vikhyat108/kNNpy/README.md

 ## 🔬 Scientific Background

-The `$k$-NN CDF` is defined as the empirical cumulative distribution of distances from volume-filling random points to their *k*-th nearest data point.
+The `kNN CDF` is defined as the empirical cumulative distribution of distances from volume-filling random points to their *k*-th nearest data point.
 It captures **all connected N-point functions** present in the data and is particularly sensitive to **non-Gaussian features** on small scales, making it a powerful alternative to traditional summary statistics like the correlation function or power spectrum.

 This methodology was introduced in: